CMSgov/bluebutton-site-static/_pages/terms/2019-11-01-terms-of-service.md

 - Security:  Personal data should be protected by reasonable security safeguards against such risks as loss, unauthorized access, destruction, use, modification, or disclosure.
 - Data Quality: Personal data should be relevant to the purposes for which they are to be used, and should be accurate, complete, and timely.
 - Accountability: Record keepers should be accountable for complying with fair information practices.

+## Resources

+For more context on these terms of service and information around these requirements, we've created a [production access user guide](/guide) and a [production access checklist](/checklist).